 Commercial trucks—whether they be delivery vans, garbage trucks, commercial trucks, or semi trucks—operate under both state and federal law.
 Commercial trucking laws are very different from the general motor vehicle laws that apply to passenger cars and light trucks; as a general rule, trucking laws are much more detailed and stringent.
 This is because accidents involving large trucks can be extremely serious and often cause serious injuries and death.

-Commercial Trucks Present Specific Safety Issues
+Do Commercial Trucks Present Specific Safety Issues?

 Commercial trucks log millions of miles on state and federal highways, and these trucks present special challenges when it comes to safety because of their large mass, and because of their necessary and ubiquitous presence on the nation’s roads alongside much smaller vehicles, including passenger cars and motorcycles.